Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here you’ve asked a specific question and indicated the underlying “why.”
 Though the company may not have planned to do something like this, by asking it could become a possibility.

-## Is this a new role that has been created?
+## Is This a New Role that Has Been Created?

 ### Who to Ask:
 Recruiter